Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Abstract

 \section{Abstract}

-In this paper, we study a cold gas of $N \gg 1 $ weakly interacting fermions.
-We describe the time evolution of the momentum distribution of states relative to the Fermi ball by simultaneously analyzing the dynamical behavior of excited particles and holes.
-Our main result states that, for small values of the coupling constant, and for appropriate initial data, the effective dynamics of the above system is driven by an energy-mollified quantum Boltzmann collision operator, plus a an interaction term with virtual bosonized particle-hole pairs around the Fermi surface.
+In this paper, we study a gas of $N \gg 1 $ weakly interacting fermions.
+We describe the time evolution of states that are perturbations of the Fermi ball, and analyze the dynamics in particle-hole variables.
+Our main result states that, for small values of the coupling constant and for appropriate initial data, the effective dynamics of the momentum distribution is determined by a discrete collision operator of quantum Boltzmann form.

 { }